 Kutztown University Logo

-German Studies: Communication & Culture
+German Communication & Culture

 Long the language of some of the world’s greatest minds—philosophers, scientists, authors—German has become the language of business throughout the European Union and is among the most commonly used language in the world today.
 Germany has the largest economy in the European Union (EU) and the fourth largest in the world.
 Many doors are opened by learning this language of commerce, business and literature.
 And because it exists on the same branch of the linguistic family tree as English, German is easier to learn than some other languages.